Something went wrong

 5.6M555,640

-With 582,115,837.988 gallons of number two heating oil delivered to Hampshire homes last winter, the Hampshire community relies on its 554 oil companies when temperatures dip.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 582,115,837.988 gallons of oil delivered to Hampshire households during this past winter, the Hampshire community relies on its 554 oil companies to keep their oil tanks full.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Hampshire, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the number two heating oil to residences and companies throughout Hampshire and the surrounding region.
+Then, the truck delivers the fuel oil to residences and companies throughout Hampshire and the surrounding vicinity.